Lean Coffee Meetings

-Because Lean Coffees are a quick and efficient meeting type, they work well in a few different circumstances:
+Because this is a quick and efficient meeting type, it works well in a few different circumstances:

 To catch conversations a retro wouldn’t cover: Sometimes retrospectives don’t cover everything the team wants to discuss: Lean Coffee can allow the team to surface more nuanced issues and have a more freeform discussion.

 When retrospectives run over: It’s not uncommon to leave retrospectives with some unfinished business.
 Lean Coffee gives teams a chance to have those remainder conversations and prioritize other conversations that still need to happen.

 When you want to resolve a specific issue: Because Lean Coffee agendas are democratically voted on, you can easily see what your team values or wants to discuss.
 They’re also a great option for diving deeper on a specific theme you need to discuss.